Our team of full and part-time staff develops and implements our strategy, under the supervision of our board.

 Andrea has a background in Financial Services, specifically working in Legal, Internal Audit and Company Secretariat roles.
 After leaving her corporate role she has been supporting businesses for the last 6 years, helping them to coordinate teams to work efficiency and effectively.
 Having always had an interest in our planet and sustainability, when the opportunity arose to join the team of Population Matters she jumped at the chance.
 In her spare time she enjoys spending time with her family, country walks and cooking.

 In addition to our head office team, we are supported by a network of amazing volunteers and activists.
-Those include members and coordinators of our campaigning Local Groups, our Education team going into schools, local speakers, and dedicated volunteers helping us with outreach and distributing merchandise and campaign materials.
+Those include members and coordinators of our campaigning Local Groups, and dedicated volunteers helping us with outreach and distributing merchandise and campaign materials.

 If you would like to get involved in a local group or volunteer in any capacity, please get in touch.